cryptag/minileap/README.md

 6: File with file path, not just filename + body (details TBD)

-7 through 32,767: Reserved for future assignment; please submit a PR to propose a new message type
+7 through 65,535: Reserved for future assignment.
+Please submit a PR to propose a new message type.

 #### Future Enhancements Under Consideration